Our Overall Strategy

 Ask if they can continue to touch base in the coming months to maintain the conversation.

 The last part is crucial since it could give us opportunities to engage in relational organizing, doing deeper dives about our shared values and building community.
-After developing these skills with people we know, we can then reach out beyond our circle of family and friends to engage potential voters (e.g. using lists provided by movement partners such as VoteForward, State Voices or Sister District Project).
+After developing these skills with people we know, we can then reach out beyond our circle of family and friends to engage potential voters (e.g. using lists provided by movement partners such as VoteForward, Reclaim Our vote, or State Voices).

 Direct, personal contact, and developing relationships with potential voters is essential to the success of these efforts.